eteran/resource-fs/README.md

 override them in your own code too!

 So, we simply generate a source file which exports an `fopen` function matching the signature of the original and add our special sauce there.

 If we're trying to open a non-resource file, we just use `dlsym(RTLD_NEXT, "fopen");` to get the "next" implementation of `fopen`, AKA the original one so we can just call the original as needed.

+If we're trying to open a resource file that was found, linux offers a handy function called `fmemopen` which lets us wrap a `char *` with a `FILE*` object that can be used like normal.

+So, once we have `FILE*`, the experience is seamless.